datican-run-undergraduates-competition/FLAIR/CONTRIBUTING.markdown

-# Contributing to Flair
+# Contributing to Flair Chatbot

 Thanks for helping with Flair!

 ## How to Help
 1. Fork the project on GitHub.
-2. Clone it: `git clone your-fork-url`.
+2. Clone it: `git clone your-fork-url`
 3. Make changes and test them.
 4. Submit a pull request.